jayqi/linkedin-notes/README.md

 > Setting up LinkedIn Notes requires familiarity with running shell commands and installing Python packages.

 > [!NOTE]
-> This documentation is still a work in progress..
+> This documentation is still a work in progress.
+More detailed instructions will be added.

 1. Install the browser extension.
 2. Install the `linkedin-notes-storage` Python package.